SpaceKatt/cpp-cli-poc/README.md

 ### Test

-[`Catch2`](https://github.com/catchorg/Catch2) and `CTTest` are used for testing this project.
+[`Catch2`](https://github.com/catchorg/Catch2) and `CTest` are used for testing this project.
 The aforementioned build script will also build tests if passed the `-t` flag.

 ```bash
 # run tests, after clean build and generating build system